 Each person’s natural response to temperature changes is different.
 For example, what feels pleasantly cool to one person may feel unpleasantly cold to another simply because of how the body interprets the temperature and makes physiological adjustments to it.
 When someone complains about having constantly cold hands and feet, it could be a sign of an underlying condition.
+The causes of cold hands and feet may be a disease, a previous illness, or a person’s natural bodily reaction.

 Potential Causes of Cold Hands and Feet